owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

 Monitoring a PyTorchJob
 -----------------------

-Training takes 5-10 minutes to complet the training process to monitor the job status to become success.
-Logs can be inspected to see its training progress.
+Training takes 5-10 minutes to complete.
+Monitor the job status to become success and inspect logs to see the training progress:

 .. code-block:: shell